Rumba - Cuban dance imbued with the spirit of freedom

 Rumba will always be associated with Cuba and the spirit of freedom with which the first dancers of African and Spanish descent filled it.
 This spirit still lives in the streets of Havana, where dark-skinned Cubans enjoy dancing to the exciting sounds of African drums.

-Watch the video: Rumba Congo Music 4 - Patrick Bukassa (November 2024).
+Watch the video: Rumba Congo Music 4 - Patrick Bukassa (December 2024).

 Leave Your Comment